vivekkr12/tmobile-splitwise-agent/README.md

 ### Configuration Errors

 **"Configuration file not found"**
-- Run `python agent/config_helper.py` to set up your configuration.
+- Run `python tmobile_splitwise/config_helper.py` to set up your configuration.
+- The script will automatically create the `private` directory and `config.json` file.

 **"Owner 'Name' not found in user mappings"**
-- Update your `private/config.json` or run `config_helper.py` again.
+- Run `python tmobile_splitwise/config_helper.py` to update your configuration.
+- Choose **(u)pdate** and then update just the user mappings.

+**Need to change group or payer?**
+- Run `python tmobile_splitwise/config_helper.py` and select **(u)pdate**.
+- The script will show your current settings and let you update only what you need.
+- Your other settings will remain unchanged.

 ### Splitwise API Errors